pivotal-cf/docs-riakcs/index.html.md

 ---
-title: Riak CS for Pivotal CF
+title: Riak CS for Pivotal Cloud Foundry
 ---

-This is documentation for the Riak CS service for Pivotal CF.
+This is documentation for the [Riak CS service](https://network.pivotal.io/products/p-riakcs) for [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF).

 ## <a id="release-notes"></a>Release Notes ##